- Bite-sized Trips

 Apart from the obvious getting to and from a destination, a satnav will be your partner in crime for seeking out remote restaurant locations, petrol stations and the ever useful ‘dangerous bridge ahead’ warnings.
 Simply pre-load your included satnav at the beginning of your trip with all hotel names and off you go.

-We’ve rarely had any problems parking in Costa Rica – you can almost always leave the car outside your accommodation.
+Parking – We’ve rarely had any problems parking in Costa Rica – you can almost always leave the car outside your accommodation.
 This will usually be free and parking on the streets is usually fairly easy as well.

 Our favourite journeys

-Reefs & Reggae of the Caribbean
+Reefs & reggae of the Caribbean

 Drive along the Caribbean coast to the vibrant town of Puerto Viejo.
 Sample classic cocktails on the beach, learn to surf or explore Cahuita National Park.
 Having your hire car handy means you can get off the beaten track and explore more of this beautiful area.

-Lava Flows of the Arenal Volcano
+Lava flows of the Arenal Volcano

 Drive to the small town of La Fortuna to take a hike at the base of the Arenal volcano.
 With the flexibility of a hire car you can explore in your free time.
 Take a drive to La Catarata de la Fortuna Waterfall to cool off in the volcanic water.